Coldcard/firmware/docs/backup-files.md

 You can grab the [example file here](backup.7z) and test it yourself, or use a real Coldcard to make your own.

+## Internal Filenames

+The internal filename in these examples is `ckcc-backup.txt`, but starting in version 4.0.0 of the Coldcard firwmare, your backup files will each have a different random filename inside.
+Use `7z l backup.7z` to view the actual filename inside the 7z file.

 ### Archive Contents